 What moves can Calyrex learn from TMs, TRs, and Leveling?

-Calyrex can learn the psychic type move Future Sight at level 88.
-This Special move Damage occurs 2 turns later.
-Bolded Pow numbers are adjusted for this pokemon's Psychic and Grass type +50% STAB damage.
+Calyrex can learn the type move at level .
+This move Bolded Pow numbers are adjusted for this pokemon's Psychic and Grass type +50% STAB damage.

 Calyrex Level Up Moves